digitaltrails/vdu_controls/README.md

 A control panel for external monitors (*Visual Display Units*).

-> This is the vdu_controls 2.0 trunk development branch for vdu_controls.
-It's
-> functional and you're welcome to try it.
->
 > Version 2.0 adds manual ambient-light-level input.
 This allows all connected VDU's
 > to be simultatiniously adjusted by moving one slider.
 This is an alternative
 > to fully automatic control via hardware lux-metering.
 When the ambient-light-level